tuvabaltzersen/Quantum-Mechanics-Numerical-Schr-dinger-Solution/README.md

 $$

 where $\( n = 1, 2, 3, ... \)$ indexes the quantum states.
+$\( a \)$ is usually something small like one nanometer.

 ### 🔹 Case 2: **Harmonic-like Potential**
-For a quantum dot system, the potential inside the well is modeled as:
+For a quantum dot system it is a bit more complex because we will now deal with a potential that is not zero inside the box.
+The potential inside the well is modeled as:

 $$
 V(x) = \frac{(f x)^2}{2}
 $$

 where $\( f \)$ is a scaling factor.
 The goal is to find the **numerical eigenvalues and eigenfunctions** and compare them to first-order perturbation theory.

 ---

 ## 🛠️ Numerical Method

 We discretize the Schrödinger equation using a **finite difference method**.
+The Finite difference method is a numerical technique for solving the differential equations.
+Broadly speaking you take a non-linear equation sush as a ODE or PDE and convert it into a system of linear equations.
+These linear equations can be solved with some matrix algebra.
+If this is something completely new do a quick google search and learn it a bit more in detail, this will help you understand the code better.

 The equation transforms into a matrix eigenvalue problem:

 $$
 H \psi = E \psi